tomjoht/learnapidoc/_docs/openapi_spec_and_generated_ref_docs/pubapis_openapis_quickstart_stoplight.md

 * Stoplight's platform gives you a nice path toward more comprehensive documentation, including not only API reference content but also [conceptual documentation](docconceptual.html) and [tutorial content](docapiscode.html).
 In short, you can create Markdown files [similar to Stoplight Studio's documentation](https://meta.stoplight.io/docs/studio/README.md).
 Their platform lets you create a more seamless documentation experience for your readers across many different types of content, providing you with a complete publishing solution &mdash; not just a way to create reference content.
 (This tutorial will only cover creating API reference content, though.)
 * This tutorial should take about 30 minutes to an hour.
 No special technical knowledge is required.

-**Full disclaimer:** Stoplight is one of the sponsors of my site.
+**Disclaimer:** Stoplight is one of the sponsors of my site.
 I would still recommend this approach regardless of any site sponsorship.
 It makes sense to use an editor when your content must conform to a highly technical syntax.

 ## What you'll build

 In this tutorial, we'll use sample information from the [OpenWeatherMap API](https://openweathermap.org/api) (more specifically, the [Current weather data endpoint](https://openweathermap.org/current)), which is the same API we've been using in other tutorials, such as the [OpenAPI tutorial](pubapis_openapi_tutorial_overview.html).

-Here's the [documentation output](https://idratherbewriting.stoplight.io/docs/openweathermap3/reference/openweathermap.v1.yaml/paths/~1weather/get) that you'll build in this tutorial:
+Here's the [documentation output](https://idratherbewriting.stoplight.io/docs/openweathermap4/YXBpOjExMTIxODY3-open-weather-map-api) that you'll build in this tutorial:

 <a class="noCrossRef" href="https://idratherbewriting.stoplight.io/docs/openweathermap3/reference/openweathermap.v1.yaml/paths/~1weather/get"><img src="{{site.media}}/stoplight_tutorial_end_goal.png" alt="Final output from Stoplight tutorial" /></a>